ninekorn/sccs-vvd-hd/Releases/revision13134/sccsvvdhd-rev13134-BACKUP/readme.md

 ratio //// - of a 832 x 624 resolution

-ratio 4/3 - of a 800 x 600 resolution  <= voxel resolution #5
+ratio 4/3 - of a 800 x 600 resolution  <= voxel resolution #5 (i'm not sure here, i think i based it off 640x480)

 ratio //// - of a 640 x 480 resolution  - WIP - i don't have a monitor yet accepting that resolution. so i will find a monitor test subject first and then i will be able to try and calibrate.